JuliaDynamics/DrWatson.jl/docs/src/project.md

 # Project Setup

 Part of the functionality of DrWatson is creating and navigating through a project setup consistently.
-This works even if you move your project to a different location/computer and in addition the navigation process is identical across any project that uses DrWatson.
+This works even if you move your project to a different location/computer or send it to a colleague with a different Julia installation.
+In addition, the navigation process is identical across any project that uses DrWatson.

-For this to work, you only need to follow these rules:
+For this to work, you only need to follow these "rules":

 1. **Your science project is also a Julia project defined by a `Project.toml` file.**
 2. **You first activate this project environment before running any code.** See [Activating a Project](@ref) for ways to do this.